Rhod Gilbert: Personal life

 Gilbert married his long-term girlfriend, writer and comedian Sian Harries, in August 2013.
 They divide their time between London and Wales.
 They have no children.
 In 2021, Gilbert took part in a documentary series about the stigma of male infertility.

-Gilbert has also played badminton, including as a doubles partner with former gold medallist Anthony D. Jordan, relating his story on an episode of the BBC panel show Would I Lie to You?

 In July 2022, Gilbert announced he had been diagnosed with stage four cancer and was being treated at the Velindre Cancer Centre in Cardiff, of which he is a patron.
 He stated his pre-diagnosis symptoms had worsened while fundraising for Velindre in Cuba, where he also contracted COVID-19.

 In December 2022, fellow comedian Jimmy Carr promoted Gilbert's DVD The Book of John on Channel 4's The Last Leg on Gilbert's behalf.
+After undergoing chemo- and radiotherapy, Gilbert was given the all-clear for cancer in October 2023, after which he raised £300,000 for his treatment centre.

-Rhod Gilbert has ADHD, having been diagnosed in his 50s.
+Gilbert has ADHD, having been diagnosed in his 50s.
+Additionally, he suffers from syndactyly (or "webbed fingers") between the middle and ring fingers on his left hand.